karolzlot/google-serp-django/readme.md

 ### File `view.py`

-I wonder if it is possile to make calls to db in this file simpler.
+I wonder if it is possible to make calls to db in this file simpler.
 They are now quite spacious unfortunately.

 ### UTC